mohammadtaqi97/pythonlabwork1.2/README.md

-this is the my labwork 1.2 you can see the python code here from basic code
+this is the my labwork 1.2 you can see the python code here from basic